Portrait

 The foundation was initiated by the Ministry of Research

 In 2012, the Federal Ministry of Education and Research (BMBF) took the initiative to found the DZIF.
 In total, the centre is comprised of 35 university and non-university member institutions in seven locations.
 90 % of the DZIF projects and programmes are paid for through federal funding, and 10 % through the participating states.
-In addition to the DZIF there are five, soon to be seven, other German Centers for Health Research, to combat widespread diseases.
+In addition to the DZIF there are seven other German Centers for Health Research, to combat widespread diseases.